Weston Armed Forces & Emergency Services Day Saturday 22nd June 2024

 Through centuries of Service to the Nation, the members of our Armed Forces have established a record unequaled in the world.
 They work selflessly with honour and distinction, in the most challenging circumstances imaginable.
 This day also recognizes the wider family: the Veterans, young and old; many volunteers who support the Cadet Force so tirelessly; and – of paramount importance and sometimes forgotten – the Families and friends whose care and support enables such excellence.

-Weston-super-Mare Sea Front.
+Weston-super-Mare Sea Front. - See you in 2025!

 Weston AFD Organising Team are pleased to be able to say that this year the Event will return to the Sea Front.